pictuga/morss/README.md

 **NB.** Morss **DOESN'T** provide any HTTP server itself.
 This must be done with Apache or nginx with python support!

-Works like a charm with Tiny Tiny RSS (<http://tt-rss.org/redmine/projects/tt-rss/wiki>).
+Works like a charm with [Tiny Tiny RSS](http://tt-rss.org/redmine/projects/tt-rss/wiki).

 ###As a newsreader hook

-To use it, the newsreader *Liferea* is required (unless other newsreaders provide the same kind of feature), since custom scripts can be run on top of the RSS feed, using its output as an RSS feed. (more: <http://lzone.de/liferea/scraping.htm>)
+To use it, the newsreader *Liferea* is required (unless other newsreaders provide the same kind of feature), since custom scripts can be run on top of the RSS feed, using its [output](http://lzone.de/liferea/scraping.htm) as an RSS feed.

 To use this script, you have to enable "postprocessing filter" in liferea feed settings, and to add `PATH/TO/MORSS/morss` as command to run.